SalmaneSossey/tp_markov_2026/README.md

 # TP_Markov2026

-Submission-ready Python project for the "Markov Chains for Text Generation" lab.
 This repository contains the full codebase, cached data files, generated outputs, and a report-style summary so the project can be reviewed directly from GitHub.

 ## 1. Project Objective